 As the pioneer of Australia's first truly flexible investment bond, we have been at the forefront of providing innovative tax-effective investment solutions since 2004.
-As an innovation led business, we constantly strive to enhance our products and processes to optimise after-tax investment performance for our investors.
-We are a leading specialist provider of tax optimised investment and estate planning solutions with over \$3.6 billion invested with us as of end September 2024.
+As an innovation led business, we constantly strive to enhance our products and processes to optimise retirement incomes and after-tax investment performance for our investors.
+We are a leading specialist provider of investment linked annuities and investment bond solutions - with over \$3.6 billion invested with us as of end September 2024.